JGarza189/Cruzan.Lab-JosephG/README.md

 This repository serves as the hub for data management, analyses, and project documentation for work on the Ten Thousand Oaks Project with Professor Mitch Cruzan at Portland State University.

-The project focuses on the genetic and demographic health of Oregon White Oak (*Quercus garryana var. garryana*) across its range.
-It investigates standing genomic variation, somatic mutations, and phenotypic plasticity, and explores strategies for admixture of local and arid-adapted genotypes to support population resilience under climate change.
+The project focuses on the genetic and demographic health of Oregon White Oak (*Quercus garryana*) across its range.
+It investigates standing genomic variation, somatic mutations, and phenotypic plasticity, and explores strategies for understanding local and arid-adapted genotypes to support population resilience under climate change.

 **Advisor:** Dr. Mitch Cruzan
 **Graduate Student:** Joseph Garza (2025–Present)